-Earlier this year, Josh Bersin described what he sees as the importance of the human resources function today in engaging and quantifying employees.
+In an article on his blog, HR thought leader Josh Bersin described what he sees as the importance of the human resources function in engaging and quantifying employees.
 He argues that HR should be interested in people management rather than talent management.
 But what does this mean?

-Bersin suggests HR stop thinking about the word “talent” and start thinking about “people” – that employees shouldn’t be defined by their skills and ability to drive results alone.
+Bersin suggests HR professionals stop thinking about the word “talent” and start thinking about “people” – in other words, that employees shouldn’t be defined by their skills and ability to drive results alone.
 Companies need to think of their employees as whole people.
 The company and the employee are engaged in a voluntary relationship for as long as that relationship is positive for both sides.
-When it becomes disadvantageous to either party, either party has the option of ending the relationship.
+When it becomes disadvantageous to one or both parties, either has the option of ending the relationship.

 Bersin begins the article with a thorough review of how HR professionals, in concert with technology vendors, tackled the issue of an integrated talent management function – a job he seems to consider mostly complete.

 Throughout my career, I’ve seen what Bersin refers to as “the overwhelmed employee”– and probably now more than ever.
-Work is difficult, with many employees working remotely and juggling multiple systems in an increasingly competitive global economy.
-Bersin’s big idea is how to simplify things for the employee so that they can focus and be more successful.
+The modern workplace is complex, with many employees working remotely and juggling multiple systems in an increasingly competitive global economy.
+Bersin’s big idea is about simplifying things for the employee so that they can focus and be more successful.

 The role of HR, according to Bersin, is to ensure that the relationship remains positive for as long as possible by investing in employee engagement.
 But what is engagement?
 How does a company and their HR team know employees are engaged?